abodh/Newton-Rhapson-Power-Flow/README.md

 # Newton-Rhapson-Power-Flow
 Implementation of Newton Rhapson Power Flow (NRPF) algorithm on IEEE-14 bus system with transformer taps, Q-limits, and fast decoupled approach for better computation.
-The program is developed without using **any** in-built functions of ```MATLAB.
+The program is developed without using **any** in-built functions of ```MATLAB```.

 ![IEEE-14 bus system.](./IEEE14bus_data/14bus600.tif)